TsiOnshime/Afro_Tune_2024_25/README.md

 ## Usage Instructions

 ### Super Admin:
-1. Log in using the credentials:
+1. Log in using the credentials: login as a super admin using this email and password
    - Email: yediworku@gmail.com
    - Password: pass
-2. Use the Swagger API to register new artists.
+2. Use the Swagger API to register new artists or the user inteface on the frontend.

 ### Artist:
 1. Log in with your credentials after being registered by the Super Admin.